America Today

 America Today is a mural comprising ten canvas panels, painted with egg tempera in 1930–1931 by the American painter Thomas Hart Benton.
 It provides a panorama of American life throughout the 1920s, based on Benton's extensive travels in the country.
-Originally commissioned for The New School for Social Research, it has belonged to the Metropolitan Museum of Art, in New York, since 2012.
+Originally commissioned for the New School for Social Research building at 66 West 12th Street, it has belonged to the Metropolitan Museum of Art, in New York, since 2012.